CMU Volleyball Camps

 She serves on the American Volleyball Coaches Association Assistant Coaches Committee and she has coached at both the club and high school level for years.

-She began her coaching career working camps while at Creighton and for three years with VC Nebraska.
+She began her coaching career working camps while at Creighton and for three years with Volleyball Club Nebraska.

 A native of Elkhorn, Neb., Baumert was a standout setter at Creighton, where she helped lead the Bluejays to BIG EAST regular-season and tournament championships in 2014 and 2015.